 We’re a public radio show and podcast redefining radio theater with original audio productions of contemporary short plays and insightful conversations with their writers.

-Subscribe to our podcast of individual plays on iTunes and Podbay (links are for mobile and desktop), search for ‘Playing on Air’ in your favorite podcasting app, or subscribe to our RSS feed.
+Subscribe to our podcast of individual plays on iTunes, Podbay and Player FM (links are for mobile and desktop), search for ‘Playing on Air’ in your favorite podcasting app, or subscribe to our RSS feed.

 Stream our most recent radio programs (2-3 short plays on each hour long episode followed by conversations with their artists) right here on the site.
 Older episodes are available for purchase at our online store.

 “The process of putting them up live is a lot of fun.
 You do it with very little rehearsal.
 It’s pickup basketball, but with NBA players — people operating at extremely high levels.
 Because it’s radio, it comes out polished out of proportion to the time.
 And then audiences fill in the missing pieces.” – David Auburn, Pulitzer Prize winning playwright of PROOF

 In this week’s podcast, a short play from Christopher Durang (Tony for Vanya and Sonia and Masha and Spike) in which a comfortable couple in Connecticut gets shaken up by a husband’s high school fling’s unexpected arrival.
 With Kate Jennings Grant (United 93, Frost/Nixon), Josh Hamilton (Frances Ha, J. Edgar), Jane Krakowski (“30 Rock”) Aaron Clifton Moten (The Flick at Playwrights Horizons), with a cameo from Christopher Durang.
 This short is followed by a conversation between playwright, Christopher Durang and Playing on Air’s host, Claudia Catania.